 With so much techno-speak and marketing jargon about running shoes, it’s hard to know which ones are best for you.
-Here are four tips to help you find the right pair this spring.
+Here are four tips to help you find the right pair.

 1. Shop smart